My, my, folks, it just, it's, it's all going wrong for the one.

 The Republicans do need to take heed.

-All they have to do to keep these third party candidates out, which I think favors the Republicans is to march on the same blueprint that he did.
+All they have to do to keep these third-party candidates out, which I think favors the Republicans, is to march on the same blueprint that he did.

-Conservative conservatism, like you say, wins all the time.
+Conservatism, like you say, wins all the time.

 They take that message and run with it, Rush.

-Well, take more third party out.
+Well, let's take more third-party out.

-Okay, here's the two things on this.
+Okay, here's two things on this.

-And I, you know, I'm uh again grounded in reality here.
+And I'm, again, grounded in reality here.

 I am Mr. Literal.

-And uh do not doubt me.
+And do not doubt me.

 The Republican Party is kind of like the Libs in a way.